 For example, you must write the word DECEASED across the top of the tax return.
 In addition to a final income tax return, you may be required to file an estate tax return using IRS form 1041.
 This is required if the estate receives $600 or more in gross income.

-Being a Trustee or Executor isn’t easy.
-You may want to get some professional help to make sure everything goes smooth.
-(Lawyers, accountants, etc.)
+Being a trustee or executor isn't easy.
+You may want to get some professional help to make sure everything goes smoothly.

-One last thing you should be aware as an Executor or Trustee.
-I didn’t mention this in the list above, but as an Executor or Trustee, you will typically be involved closely with the heirs/beneficiaries.
-Sometimes this can involve drama, emotional support, etc.
+One last thing you should be aware of as an Executor or Trustee.
+I didn't mention this in the list above, but as an Executor or Trustee, you will typically be involved closely with the heirs/beneficiaries.
+Sometimes this can involve drama, emotional support, and other sticky situations.
+For your convenience, we've created an additional Survival Guide for Trustees and Executors.
+You can make it.
+We believe in you and are here to support you through this process if you need help.